-• The further the option strikes are away from the at-the-money strike, the lower the weights assigned to that particular option.
-This means that the far out-the-money volatilities are still incorporated into the calculation but there influences are minimal.
-Remember, the far out-the-money volatilities define the skew10, and therefore expression (1) include all possible information from the volatility skew in the determination of the 3 month volatility.
+- The closer the option strikes are to the at-the-money strike the higher the contribution from those particular options, i.e. the near-the-money volatilities are regarded as more important than the far out-themoney volatilities.
+Note that if the volatility skew is flat, equation (1) reduces to using only the at-themoney volatilities which is in line with the old SAVI measurement[®]. - The further the option strikes are away from the atthe-money strike, the lower the contribution from those particular options.
+This means that the far outthe-money volatilities are still incorporated into the calculation but these influences are minimal.
+Remember, the far out-the-money volatilities define the skew10, and therefore equation (1) includes all possible information from the volatility skew in the determination of the 3 month volatility.

-As a result of the new SAVI calculation method the following benefits are present
+As a result of the new SAVI calculation method the following benefits are present: